Gonzalojp18/Recursos-programacion/README.md

 ## Vim/Nvim
   ### Introducción a Vim
   * [Vim-genius](http://www.vimgenius.com/) Herramienta interactiva aprender comandos de Vim.
 Ideal para principiantes (¡y no tan principiantes!).

+## English for development
+    ###Podcast
+    * HTML All The Things (https://www.htmlallthethings.com/landing/podcast) In this podcast Everybody could practice your English listening while works.
+Learn, improve & add new vocabulary in your conversations.
+Enjoy it and just repeat!